xamfoo/tmp-1/README.md

 ![Screenshot of webpage](assets/basis-client-screenshot.png)

 - Clean UI.
 The navigation header and slide-out drawer looks good.
-- Watch mode to hot reload the UI would be nice. (webpack)
+- Watch mode to hot reload the UI would be time-saving.
+Currently build takes about 8 seconds + time to refresh (webpack)
+- `npm run dev` seems to do nothing.
+- NODE_ENV is currently 'production' in npm start.
+Is there a way to run in development mode?
+- PropTypes doesn't seem to be working.
+Could be because of production mode.

 Now lets take a look at the UI code.